Policy Statement on Hazing

 a) any type of physical brutality, such as:

-• other activity that subjects the student to an unreasonable risk or harm, or • that adversely affects the mental or physical health or safety of the student;
+- or other activity that subjects the student to an unreasonable risk of harm, or that adversely affects the mental or physical health or safety of the student;

-c) any activity involving consumption of a food, liquid, alcoholic beverage, liquor, drug or other substance which subjects the student to an unreasonable risk of harm or which adversely affects the mental or physical health or safety of the student;
+c) further involves consumption of a food, liquid, alcoholic beverage, liquor, drug or other substance, other than as described by paragraph (e), which subjects the student to an unreasonable risk of harm or which adversely affects the mental or physical health or safety of the student;

-e) any activity that induces, causes or requires the student to perform a duty or task which involves a violation of the Education Code.
-Sec.
-4.52.
+d) any activity that induces, causes or requires the student to perform a duty or task which involves a violation of the Penal Code; or

 Persons Subject to Prosecution/Administrative Action (Sec.
 4. 52)